microlinkhq/analytics/README.md

 > Microservice to retrieve your CloudFlare Analytics.

-It converts your CloudFlare Analytics information
+It converts your CloudFlare Analytics information:

 ![](https://i.imgur.com/iH0vyim.png)

-In something easy to consume for any UI as JSON payload, from anywhere.
+Into something easy to consume for any UI as JSON payload, from anywhere.

 See on live at [analytics.microlink.io](https://analytics.microlink.io/).